Heckie75/kodi-addon-pasink/README.md

 This plugin is based on my project [pasink](https://github.com/Heckie75/pasink)

 ## Important note
 This addon doesn't work anymore on systems using pipewire like Ubuntu 23.04 or later.
-I have used this script on Ubuntu 22.04.
-At this moment there are no plans to update this script!
+I have used this script on Ubuntu 22.04 and earlier releases.

+There is a new addon that is exclusivly written for Pipewire, see [kodi-addon-pwsink](https://www.github.com/heckie75/kodi-addon-pwsink)

-In addition this addon doesn't on Kodi installations that are based on Flatpak or Snap.
+In addition this addon doesn't run on Kodi installations that are based on Flatpak or Snap.

 ## Requirements / pre-conditions